0watcher/2DO/README.md

 ## About the project

 It's just simple todo list with some additional features.
-I want to this app as one executable file, with only using standard cpp library.

 ## Dependencies
 - gtest